-Senior Løken syndrome (SLS) is a rare disorder that results in nephronophthsis and Leber congenital amaurosis.
+Senior Løken syndrome (SLS; OMIM #266900) is a rare disorder belonging to the general group of rare diseases called ciliopathies that result in nephronophthisis and Leber congenital amaurosis.
 Nephronophthisis is the progressive wasting of the filtering unit of the kidney; it is characterized by cysts that develop in the kidneys during infancy or early childhood.
 Individuals will also develop symptoms of early-onset retinal dystrophy, a progressive retina disease that damages vision, within the first few years of life.
 Eventually the individual may experience renal failure and vision loss.

-SLS is inherited as an autosomal recessive genetic trait.
+SLS is inherited in an autosomal recessive pattern.
 Currently, ten genes have been linked to the disorder.

 Senior Løken syndrome is a rare inherited disorder characterized by progressive kidney and eye problems.

 The onset of nephronophthisis usually occurs within the first year of life or early childhood; it is characterized by fluid-filled cysts that form in the kidneys and progressively worsen.
 The cysts can damage the kidneys and cause increased urine production (polyuria), weakness and fatigue, and excessive thirst (polydipsia).
 The kidney problems are present at birth in some families, but for other families, symptoms will develop very gradually before becoming apparent.